-The TELPAS reading material requires students to comprehend the types of written English they encounter in everyday life as well as grade-level core content instruction.
+The online TELPAS material requires students to comprehend the types of written or spoken English they encounter in everyday life as well as grade-level core content instruction.
 Most of the topics and contexts come from the content areas of language arts, mathematics, and science, although other subjects are eligible as well.
-Items that assess the higher reading levels challenge students' ability to think critically and conceptually while reading complex English and academic content.
-The construct measured is the ability to read the English required for meaningful engagement in the learning of the state's grade-level academic content standards.
+Items that assess the higher reading and listening and speaking levels challenge students' ability to think critically and conceptually while reading, listening, or responding to complex English and academic content.
+The constructs measured are the ability to read, listen, or speak the English required for meaningful engagement in the learning of the state's grade-level academic content standards.

 Test Development and Construction.
-Although their test designs differ, the quality assurance steps used to develop the multiple-choice TELPAS reading assessments and the STAAR assessments are the same.
+Although their test designs differ, the quality assurance steps used to develop the online TELPAS assessments and the STAAR assessments are the same.
 This process adheres to the Standards for Educational and Psychological Testing (AERA/APA/NCME, 2014), is grounded in the state's standards, and is guided by assessment experts and educators who have first-hand knowledge of the standards and the students.
-As with STAAR, the TELPAS reading test construction process involves multiple reviews by both content and psychometric experts.
-The fact that the state follows the same thorough development processes for the STAAR and TELPAS reading tests-and includes the STAAR assessment and content-area experts throughout the development process-further supports the content validity of TELPAS and its link to the state's academic content standards.
+As with STAAR, the online TELPAS test construction process involves multiple reviews by both content and psychometric experts.
+The fact that the state follows the same thorough development processes for the STAAR and TELPAS tests-and includes the STAAR assessment and content-area experts throughout the development process-further supports the content validity of TELPAS and its link to the state's academic content standards.

-TELPAS HOLISTICALLY RATED COMPONENTS
+TELPAS HOLISTICALLY-RATED COMPONENTS

 Test Design and Alignment with Standards.
-Like the reading tests, the TELPAS holistically rated components are aligned with the ELPS and are designed to assess the English communication skills that ELs need in order to engage meaningfully and successfully in learning the academic knowledge and skills required by the state.
-The holistically rated assessments draw upon second language acquisition research, research-based standards, the experience of Texas practitioners, and observational assessment practices.
+Like the online tests, the TELPAS holistically-rated components are aligned with the ELPS and are designed to assess the English communication skills that ELs need in order to engage meaningfully and successfully in learning the academic knowledge and skills required by the state.
+The holistically-rated assessments draw upon second language acquisition research, research-based standards, the experience of Texas practitioners, and observational assessment practices.

-The TELPAS holistically rated components are based on ongoing observations of the ability of ELs to understand and use English during the grade-level core content area instruction that is required by the state-mandated curriculum and assessed on the state-mandated assessments.
-The TELPAS holistically rated assessments measure the ELPS student expectations from the cross-curricular second language acquisition knowledge and skills and use the ELPS PLDs as assessment rubrics.
+The TELPAS holistically-rated components are based on ongoing observations of the ability of ELs to understand and use English during the grade-level core content area instruction that is required by the state-mandated curriculum and assessed on the state-mandated assessments.
+The TELPAS holistically-rated assessments measure the ELPS student expectations from the cross-curricular second language acquisition knowledge and skills and use the ELPS PLDs as assessment rubrics.
 Rater training and administration procedures require these ratings to be based on the ability of the students to use English in a variety of core content areas.